-The Vancouver City Planning Commission is an advisory body of volunteers appointed by Council with a broad mandate to consider and advise Council on matters relating to the future of Vancouver.
+The Vancouver City Planning Commission is an advisory body of volunteers appointed by Vancouver City Council with a broad mandate to consider and advise Council on matters relating to the future of Vancouver.

-The Commission is the City’s oldest citizens’ body.
+The Commission is the City of Vancouver’s oldest citizens’ body.
 Established in 1926, its first task was to develop the first plan for the Vancouver.
 The resulting Bartholomew Plan, completed in 1929, created the basic layout for the city that we have today.

 In its advisory capacity, the Commission has addressed many significant urban issues and opportunities in areas including housing, governance, public consultation, transportation, land use and public realm.
 Its activities have included original research, conferences, pubic consultations, competitions, study groups and speaker presentations.

 As one example, during 1979-80, the Commission conducted a broadly based consultation that resulted in Goals for Vancouver.
 This report laid some of the groundwork for the CityPlan process that created the framework that continues to guide decision-making in City programs, priorities and actions on a wide range of topics including transportation, arts, housing and community services.